Councils are co-funding and co-developing three Social Care Digital Innovation Accelerator (SCDIA) projects in 2020/21.

 Led by technical partners Maldaba, the session covered a range of critical areas to understand the challenges that will need to be addressed including project scope, discharge to assess pathways, reporting and analytics, user profiles and permissions, and information governance.

-Further one-to-one sessions will now progress with each of the co-designing councils as the discovery phase continues throughout August.
-To be kept in touch with this project please contact: firstname.lastname@example.org.
+Following further one-to-one sessions with each of the co-designing councils a requirements document is now in place and build of the minimum viable product (MVP) is underway.
+To be kept in touch with this project please contact: email@example.com

 Virtual support for vulnerable adults